Vampiro: World Wrestling Council (2002)

-On August 26, 2001, he would start his first tour of All Japan Pro Wrestling lasting only a month where he would participate in mostly opening card matches and very few TV tapings.
-Vampiro would return in October, 2006 to participate in World's Strongest Tag Determination League 2001 and would team up with George Hines, the team would only win one match and draw another leaving them with three points and not enough to win progress to the semi final.
-Vampiro would go on two more tours of AJPW one in September 2006 and the second April 2007.
-In his last match for the promotion, Vampiro teamed up with The Great Muta to take on Taiyo Kea and Toshiaki Kawada for the World Tag Team Championship and lost.

 Total Nonstop Action Wrestling (2003)

-September 17, 2003, Vampiro made his TNA debut costing Raven a Hair vs Hair" match against Shane Douglas.
+On September 17, 2003, Vampiro made his TNA debut costing Raven a Hair vs Hair" match against Shane Douglas.
 On September 19, Vampiro defeated CM Punk in an “Open Challenge” match.
 Then on October 1, Vampiro teamed with Sinn and Slash to face 3Live Kru (Konnan, Ron Killings, BG James) with the match ending in a DQ.
 The next week, Vampiro attacked Raven and tried to hang him but Raven was saved by the Gathering.
 The following week, Vampiro and Slash defeated CM Punk & Julio Dinero.
 On October 29, Vampiro faced Raven in a “Blood Gallows of Retribution” match where he lost.
 This was Vampiro's final match with TNA.